-At Emory, a research university located just outside Atlanta, Georgia, you can choose from a wide range of majors including history, economics, dance, predictive health and quantitative methods, or create an academic plan unique to your career goals.
-Here, you’ll also have the rare opportunity to learn from faculty luminaries such as former U.S. President Jimmy Carter and the Dalai Lama.
+At Emory, a liberal arts and research university located in Atlanta, Georgia, you can choose from 80+ majors, including history, economics, dance, business, nursing, and quantitative sciences, or create an academic plan unique to your career goals.
+About half of our students choose to double major.

 Emory traditionally enrolls over 140 QuestBridge students each year, and is proud to have one of the largest QuestBridge Scholars Network chapters in the country, with over nearly 400 active and engaged students.

 Emory’s hometown of Atlanta is the business, healthcare, and cultural capital of the Southeast, where you can take advantage of nearly 2,000 internship opportunities.
 Study breaks are for soaking in the art scene and diverse dining options, or retreating into nature by kayaking, hiking, or walking local nature trails.

 Students admitted through the Match have the option to choose to enroll at Emory College of Arts and Sciences on the Atlanta campus or Oxford College, in Oxford, GA (38 miles east of Atlanta).
 Oxford College is only for first- and second-year students.
 All Oxford students continue to the Atlanta campus for their junior and senior year either in Emory College, the Goizueta Business School, or the School of Nursing.

 All first-year students enroll in the First-Year at Emory Program, offering students unique academic programming taught in small classes of 19 or fewer students, as well as social events, helping students acclimate to the community.
 Classes are taught by leading faculty in their fields, and advisors are faculty familiar with your program.
 Beyond the classroom, internships, study abroad, and research opportunities abound as well!